giraone/job-scheduling/schedule/README.md

 - [x] JobAdmin has to manage the buckets, no only the active/paused boolean
 - [x] Processes use an n:m mapping to agents.
 For this there is an agentKey attribute in the process definition, which is delivered by the jobadmin service to the schedule service.
+- [x] Display buckets in JobAdmin (materialize must handle this).
 - [ ] Agent Key should be part of the events (done) and materialized database record.
 - [ ] Add a requester id (string) to the (accepted) event.
-- [ ] Display buckets in JobAdmin (materialize must handle this).
 - [ ] Measure consumer lag and expose it as metric.

 ### Receiver

-- [x] Metrics (success and failure counter, request time) for job request added
+- [x] Metrics (success and failure counter, request time) for all inbound REST requests to create new jobs.

 ### Materialize

-- [x] Metrics (success and failure counter for insert and update, latency timer) added
+- [x] Metrics (success and failure counter for insert and update, latency timer).
 - [ ] What is better: **one** ReactiveKafkaConsumerTemplate with all topics or **two** separated for insert and update?
 - [ ] Schedulers.parallel() vs Schedulers.boundedElastic() - see https://stackoverflow.com/questions/61304762/difference-between-boundedelastic-vs-parallel-scheduler
 - [ ] Analyze, if a priority for 'job-accepted' can be set, to prevent updates before inserts.